 A key to this puzzle is to understand that early physical development follows a cephalocaudal principle.
 In other words, muscle strength and ability to control movement progresses from head to foot.

 What this means is: Early in life, the upper limbs are much stronger and more well-coordinated than the lower limbs.

 This is clearly demonstrated in the polar bear cub: His front limbs are outstretched and already good at supporting his heavy head - while his back limbs are much more frail, often crumpling and collapsing beneath him.

 Cub's front limbs are much stronger than hind limbs.
 Image from Toronto Zoo video at https://www.youtube.com/watch?v=OkfEChXa2V0

-As we see in the video: With stronger front legs pushing forward - and much weaker hind legs - the cub's movements tend to shift his body backward!
+As we see in the photograph: With stronger front legs pushing forward - and much weaker hind legs - the cub's movements tend to shift his body backward!

 Notice especially the cub's weak right hind leg, which remains almost anchored to the ground.
-This is the main reason the polar bear pivots to his left during the backward crawl at 0:22 to 0:33.
+This is the main reason the polar bear pivots to his left during the backward crawl at 0:22 to 0:33 in the video.

 Cub's right hind leg strength still developing.
 Image from Toronto Zoo video at https://www.youtube.com/watch?v=OkfEChXa2V0